 If you are interested in a home birth, please discuss with your community midwife or contact the team on 01695 656668.

-For your postnatal care we will continue to offer home visits as follows:
+For your postnatal care, we will continue to offer home visits as follows:

-However, we will continue to provide care that is essential to mothers and babies throughout this time.
+We will continue to provide care that is essential to mothers and babies throughout this time.

 Translate this page: